dotnet/csharplang/proposals/ref-unsafe-in-iterators-async.md

         yield return 1;
         var lam1 = async () =>
         { // safe context
-          // note: in Roslyn, this is an unsafe context in LangVersion 12 and lower await Task.Yield();
+          // spec violation: in Roslyn, this is an unsafe context in LangVersion 12 and lower await Task.Yield();
         };
         unsafe